• Skip to primary navigation

 • 1 teaspoon smoked paprika

-🔪 How To Make Keto Zucchini Tots
+How To Make Keto Zucchini Tots

 Before you get started, preheat your oven to 400 degrees.
 Spray a 24-cup mini muffin tin with cooking spray and set it aside.

-Next, place the shredded zucchini in a medium bowl (I prefer to use a large mixing bowl) and toss with the salt.
-Let sit for 10 to 15 minutes.
 Use a tea towel, clean dish towel, or paper towel to squeeze out as much water as you can and discard the liquid.
 (This is a very important step.
 Do not skip it.)

 Sprinkle the coconut flour onto the grated zucchini and toss well to coat.
 Add the eggs, cheddar cheese, onion, and paprika, and mix well to combine.
-Fill each muffin cup with 1 ½ tablespoons of the zucchini mixture.

-⏲️ Baking time
+Baking time

 Bake for 15 minutes in the preheated oven, or until golden brown.

-Unbaked zucchini tots in a muffin tin.
+Baked zucchini tots in a muffin pan.

 Run a knife around the tots to loosen as soon as you get them out of the oven.
 Let cool for a minute to allow them to set up, then remove them from the muffin pan.

-💭Cooking Tip
+Cooking Tip

 If you have a small cookie scoop, check the size.
 Some small scoops are 1.5 tablespoons making the perfect gadget for filling mini muffin cups.